cristiklein/simpy/docs/simpy_intro/basic_concepts.rst

 An important event type is the :class:`Timeout`.
 Events of this type are activated after a certain amount of (simulated) time has passed.
-They allow a process to hold its state for the given interval.
+They allow a process to to sleep (or hold its state) for the given duration.
 A :class:`Timeout` and all other events can be created by calling the appropriate method of the :class:`Environment` that the process lives in (:meth:`Environment.timeout()` for example).

 Our First Process